Kuurosu/pp5-mildew-detection-in-cherry-leaves/README.md

 - Display of the "mean" and "standard deviation" images for healthy and powdery mildew-infected leaves.
 - Image montage for both infected and healthy leaves.

+### Business Requirement 2: Classification

+The client is interested in determining whether a given cherry leaf is affected by powdery mildew or not.

 ## Cloud IDE Reminders

 To log into the Heroku toolbelt CLI: